Australia's most credible, independent voice on issues affecting regional Australia

 Whilst we have suffered our fair share of economic shocks and negative perceptions, the reality is we have a lot of new, exciting growth opportunities that are taking advantage of our strengths - for example:

-- Port Pirie’s ‘Nyrstar’ lead smelter is currently undergoing a complete transformation that will see its transition into a multi-metals recovery facility, with potential to process e-waste.
-The half a billion dollar project will also see waste heat from smelting operations used for co-generation, resulting in greater ‘in-house’ electricity production and a reduction in the plant’s carbon footprint.
+- Port Pirie is currently undergoing rapid change.
+Its largest employer the ‘Nyrstar’ smelter is currently undergoing a complete transformation that will see its transition into a multi-metals recovery facility, with potential to process e-waste.
+The half a billion dollar project will be a game changer for both Nyrstar and the Port Pirie Community.
+This has been complemented by a $30m capital works program being undertaken by Council and a major rebranding campaign.

 - Six years ago UK based ‘Sundrop Farm’ established a pilot greenhouse facility near Port Augusta to trial the use of solar thermal energy to desalinate seawater and produce heat for intensive ‘arid land’ horticulture operation.
 Site expansion was completed last year with the company now in full production of hydroponically grown truss tomatoes that are distributed nationally to Coles stores under an exclusive 10-year contract.